arangodb/docs/drivers/spark-connector-new.md

 - `table.type`: type (`document` or `edge`) of the created collection (in case of the `Append` or `Overwrite` SaveMode), `document` by default
 - `waitForSync`: specifies whether to wait until the documents have been synced to disk (`true` or `false`), `false` by default
 - `confirmTruncate`: confirms to truncate table when using the `Overwrite` SaveMode, `false` by default
-- `overwriteMode`: configures the behavior in case a document with the specified `_key` value already exists
+- `overwriteMode`: configures the behavior in case a document with the specified `_key` value already exists.
+It is only considered for `Append` SaveMode.
-  - `ignore`: it will not be written
+  - `ignore` (default for SaveMode other than `Append`): it will not be written
   - `replace`: it will be overwritten with the specified document value
   - `update`: it will be patched (partially updated) with the specified document value.
 The overwrite mode can be further controlled via the `keepNull` and `mergeObjects` parameter. `keepNull` will also be automatically set to `true`, so that null values are kept in the saved documents and not used to remove existing document fields (as for default ArangoDB upsert behavior).
-  - `conflict` (default): return a unique constraint violation error so that the insert operation fails
+  - `conflict` (default for the `Append` SaveMode): return a unique constraint violation error so that the insert operation fails
 - `mergeObjects`: in case `overwriteMode` is set to `update`, controls whether objects (not arrays) will be merged.
   - `true` (default): objects will be merged
   - `false`: existing document fields will be overwritten